Ada-Developers-Academy/core-about-ada/being-an-adie/industry-prep.md

-# Monday Homeroom Check-ins and Friday Industry Prep Sessions
+# Monday Homeroom Check-ins and Industry Prep Sessions

 "Agile" is a set of methodologies and processes of software development.
 In Agile, a sprint is a phase of a project.
 A project is completed over many sprints.
 Agile teams conduct daily _stand-ups_, and a _retrospective_ after each sprint.
 Both of them are opportunities to examine how the team is working together to complete a project or assigned work, and converse about the process by which the team is accomplishing its tasks and goals.
 Stand-ups and retrospective structure, design and timing vary between companies and teams in the industry.